Get to Know Us

 Merri Biechler

 Merri Biechler is the Director of the School of Theater, and Associate Professor of Instruction at Ohio University.
-She's a playwright, actor, and eduactor, and the recipient of an Ohio Arts Council Individual Excellence Award and Boomerang Fund for Artists award.
+She's a playwright, actor, and educator, and the recipient of an Ohio Arts Council Individual Excellence Award and Boomerang Fund for Artists award.

 Her plays include Tammy Faye's Final Audition (Tantrum Theater, Dublin, OH; Centenary Stage Company; Cincinnati Fringe 2015 - Best of Fringe; Washington DC Capital Fringe 2015 - Best of Fringe); An Appalachian Christmas Carol (Brick Monkey Theater Ensemble world premiere; Woodford Theatre, KY); Confessions of a Reluctant Caregiver (Northern Light Theatre in Edmonton, Alberta, world premiere; Princess Grace Award finalist; Jane Chambers Student Playwriting Award winner; Kendeda Graduate Playwriting Competition finalist; WordBRIDGE Playwrights Laboratory participant, and the recipient of grants totalling $40,000 to use the play as a teaching tool for medical students); and Dooley Madison and the Secret History Club (Kennedy Center/White House Historical Association commission).
 Merri received her MFA in playwriting from Ohio University.

 As an actor, Merri attended North Carolina School of the Arts and studied with Sanford Meitner at the Neighborhood Playhouse and at his home on the island of Bequia, West Indies.
 She spent 18 months with the original Off-Broadway cast of Tony 'n Tina's Wedding, appeared in the films He Said, She Said; The Thing Called Love; Claire in Motion; Trailerpark; and Pieces of April; and guest-starred on episodes of Judging Amy, E.R., an Murphy Brown.
-She appeared in Tantrum Theater's production of The Cake
+She appeared in Tantrum Theater's production of The Cake.

 Her latest project, with co-creator Samuel Dodd, is The Healthy Village: Immersive Healthcare Theater.
 It uses fine arts techniques and methods to teach healthcare students to work in partnership with their patients.